Download this lecture

 When taking biological measurements, understanding measurement quality is essential:

-Practice Exercise 1: What are potential sources of error in pine needles or fish?
+Practice Exercise 1: What are potential sources of error in fish data?

 For our grayling data, potential sources of measurement error might include: